Devops-Hackthon-May-25/Theme03-Terraform-Challange/README.md

 #### Tasks:
 - Use provided scripts to manually create resources:
-  - AWS: EC2 instance, Security Group and S3 bucket
+  - AWS: EC2 instance and S3 bucket
-  - Azure: VM, Network Security Group, Storage account and Container
+  - Azure: VM and storage account
 - Write Terraform code to match the manually created resources
 - Import them into Terraform state using `terraform import`